OriHoch/datapackage-pipelines-plus-plus/README.md

 * Object oriented processors - allows for extensibility and code re-use.
 * Docker compose stack - allows for a complex architecture which is easy to setup and ensured to be the same across environments.
+* Custom processors with additional functionality.

 ## Installation

 The common usage is to start a new code repository which will use the pipelines plus plus framework.

-First, make sure you install Docker and Docker Compose - refer to Docker documentation for details.

 Run the following command from within the new (or exising) project directory:

 * `source <(curl -s https://raw.githubusercontent.com/OriHoch/datapackage-pipelines-plus-plus/master/bin/init-pipelines-plus-plus.sh)`

+This creates the necessary files with an example pipeline which should get you started quickly.

+You should edit the README.md file and keep only the parts after the Usage header

 ## Usage

-Following guide can be used from within any pipelines plus plus compatible project
+Following guide can be used from within any pipelines plus plus compatible project.

 Only pre-requisite is to have Docker and Docker Compose installed - refer to Docker documentation for details.

+### Starting the services

 Start the docker compose services in the background by running:

 * `bin/start.sh`

-You can check the pipelines status in the dashboard -
+If you encounter any problems, check you docker-compose.override.yml file

+* The docker-compose.override.yml file contains the docker compose stack and services configuration
+* The initialization script creates it as a copy of docker-compose.override.example.yml file

+### Running and debugging pipelines

+Once the docker services are running you should be able to see the pipelines dashboard at:

 * http://localhost:5000

-if it fails, it's possible elasticsearch haven't started yet, or there might be a problem with one of the services
+The dashboard shows the status of the pipelines which are configured in the `plus_plus.source-spec.yaml` file

+Usual workflow for debugging a failing pipeline:

 * View pipelines logs
   * `docker-compose logs pipelines`
 * Restart pipelines service - will re-run failed pipelines
   * `docker-compose restart pipelines`

-You can also run pipelines manually:

 * View the list of available pipelines:
   * `bin/dpp.sh`
-* Run a pipeline
+* Run a pipeline manually
   * `bin/dpp.sh run ./pipeline/id`

-The default pipeline environment provides the following possible outputs for the pipeliens:
+The default pipeline environment provides the following services:

 * Data files - should appear on the host under data/ directory
 * Kibana - http://localhost:15601